 In truth, the government’s evidence doesn’t always align with what really happened.
-Thus, a Manassas criminal lawyer need to know both sides of the story.
-Most people are very eager to tell us their account of the events first, but we prefer to hear about the evidence before anything else.
+Thus, a Manassas criminal lawyer needs to know both sides of the story.
+Most people are very eager to tell us their account of the events first, but we prefer to hear the evidence before anything else.
 It helps us get a broader perspective of the case.

 Investigating Your Case to Build a Strong Defense

 Frequently, during consultations, people will want to know how they can avoid conviction or what is going to happen to them.
 In many cases, our Manassas criminal attorneys can give them a pretty good estimate of what we think is likely to happen in their case.

 In other cases, we simply need to do more investigation on our own.
 Often, this means we need to do discovery, talk to witnesses, talk to the police officers involved, and then ultimately speak to the prosecutor handling the case.
 There are often a lot of variables involved in the criminal prosecution that we won’t necessarily know at that initial intake.